jameshughes89/cs102/src/site/topics/trees/binary-trees.rst

 Linked Binary Tree
 ------------------

-* Although there will be no implementation of a general ``BinaryTree``, general binary tree methods can be discussed
+* Although there will be no implementation of a general ``BinaryTree``, general binary tree related methods can be discussed

 ``size``
 ^^^^^^^^

 * Given some arbitrary binary tree with no ``size`` field, the number of elements can be counted recursively

     * If the current node exists, then the size of the (sub)tree it is the root of will be 1 + the size of the left subtree + the size of the right subtree

 .. code-block:: java
     :linenos: